Proxmox vs VMware in 2026: A Migration Playbook That Actually Works

 | VM Traffic | LACP Bond | 1500/9000 | Production Payload |

-Pro Tip: Deploy a “Stretch L2” during migration—trunk your VMware port groups and Proxmox Linux Bridges to the same physical switch ports.
-This allows VMs to keep their IPs while the database backend stays on vSphere during the transition.
+Pro Tip: Stretch L2 During Migration: Trunk your VMware port groups and Proxmox Linux Bridges to the same physical switch ports.
+This allows VMs to keep their IPs while the database backend stays on vSphere during the transition — eliminating the IP reconfiguration risk that forces application restarts.

 Do not rely on post-migration repair.
 Fix it while the VM is still alive in VMware.

-- Add Dummy Hardware: In vSphere, add a new 1GB Hard Disk to the VM.
+- Add Dummy Hardware: In vSphere, add a new 1GB Hard Disk to the VM

-- Force Controller: Expand the disk settings and select VirtIO SCSI as the controller type (or mount the
+- Force Controller: Expand the disk settings and select VirtIO SCSI as the controller type — or mount the

-Tool Reference: You can download the latest validated drivers from the Fedora Project VirtIO archive.
+Download the latest validated drivers from the Fedora Project VirtIO archive.

 Option A: Native Import (Web/App Servers <500GB)

-ddcopy.
+Datacenter → Storage → Add ESXi → Browse vCenter VMs → ImportThis is a streaming dd copy.
 If the network hiccups, you start over.
-Great for small VMs, risky for large ones.
+Excellent for small VMs, risky for anything large or business-critical.

-Option B: Clonezilla Heavyweights (4TB SQL)
+Option B: Clonezilla for Heavyweights (4TB SQL servers)

-- Boot Source (VMware) into Clonezilla ISO.
+- Boot source VM (VMware) into Clonezilla ISO

 Figure 2: Select the tool based on downtime tolerance and data size, not convenience.

-Phase 5: Day 2 Operations (The Cache Pivot)
+Day 2 Operations (The Cache Pivot)

 Production Timeline